 “Although widespread and found in a variety of habitats, particularly around temporary swamps this frog is not common.
 Also known as the Freycinet Frog they reach 45mm and are similar to Litoria nasuta, from which it can be distinguished by the thigh pattern of brown and cream spots.”
 A new species for the Conservation Area and named after L. Freycinet, the French Navigator.
 They are capable of very long leaps.

 “Adult moth has brown forewings with a dark green sheen, and with a sharply defined broad white border along the edges of the wings.
 The hindwings are orange, with a black border and black comma in the middle.
 The moth has a wingspan of about 8cm.”
-A new sighting for the Conservation Area with no common name.
+A new sighting for the Conservation Area with the common name Green Fruit-piercing Moth.

 I.D. and text reference courtesy of Don Herbison-Evans and Stella Crossley.